November 13, 2025

 As with measurement bias, we need to apply weak severity principle to judge whether bias would present a problem.

-• If bias is downward and correlation is negative, true causal effect direction is unknown. \(\to\) Unclear what policy to choose.
-(Fails weak severity — confounding leads us to find negative causal effect even if truth is positive causal effect)
+• If bias is upward and correlation is positive, true causal effect direction is unknown. \(\to\) Unclear what policy to choose.
+(Fails weak severity — confounding may lead to positive correlation even if truth is negative causal effect)

 Direction of Bias